 - Is there a helpful and descriptive title?

 - Is there a satisfying amount of content on the page?

 - Does the content need to be updated?

 - Does the page work as it should do?

 - Are there links to other pages that help to fulfil additional queries?

 You can then use the insights from your audit to create a plan for updating the content that’s already on your site.

-Google expects a high level of expertise from websites that publish YMYL guidance, giving the example that “medical advice should be written or produced by people or organisations with appropriate medical expertise or accreditation.”
+Google expects a high level of expertise, giving the example that “medical advice should be written or produced by people or organisations with appropriate medical expertise or accreditation.”

-Developing a robust editorial process will help ensure the accuracy and overall quality of the content you publish.
-If content needs to be approved by an expert before it’s published, it’s worth being transparent about this.
+Developing a robust editorial process will also help ensure the accuracy and overall quality of the content you publish.

 - Social media profiles